 Also know as “OGM”, this popular platform debuted in 2009 at OpenGreenMap.org/home.
 Winning several important awards for its design and purpose, OGM empowered hundreds of new Green Map projects and supported the expansion of existing projects with its advanced capabilities.
-Map Makers can download data (CSV, KML) to view on other platforms, share as interactive embeds, etc. Over the years, we added 9 languages, more features and apps, including the Mobile Site Collector, a dynamic webapp that supports data gathering on the go, even offline, in 13 languages.
-Excitingly, this is on its way to becoming a map viewing platform, too, watch for it in 2019!
+More than 500 Open Green Maps were published between 2009 and 2019 on this platform, shared as interactive embedded maps, etc. Over the years, we added 9 languages, more features and apps, including the Mobile Site Collector, a dynamic web app that supported data gathering on the go, even offline, in 13 languages.